-The main objective of the data analysis is to provide the Steering Committee with a detailed view of the current state of air pollution impacting the South Sacramento-Florin community.
-This information will assist the Steering Committee in making future decisions related to air monitoring.
 The District will perform the data analysis to present the requested information to the Steering Committee, and the District will work with the Steering Committee to make recommendations on the next steps.
 Techniques used to convey this information and the results from the analyses listed in Table 13-1 could include statistical analyses, presentation on websites, graphs, summary tables, and other methods as appropriate.
 Temporal trends (such as seasonal patterns) will be reviewed and compared with monitoring conducted in other areas throughout Sacramento County.
-The evaluation will include a statement on the potential impact of stay-at-home orders on air quality and whether those impacts limit the ability to use the data.